 Using Ubuntu in the public cloud

 Ubuntu Server is the world’s most popular cloud operating system.
-On each of the leading public clouds, at least 85% of workloads run on Ubuntu, thanks to its security, versatility and policy of regular updates.
+And Ubuntu is the leading cloud guest OS, running most workloads in public clouds today, thanks to its security, versatility and policy of regular updates.
 With certified images available on clouds from partners like AWS, Microsoft Azure, HP Cloud, Joyent and IBM Smart Cloud, it is the only free cloud operating system with the option of enterprise-grade commercial support.

 Why use Ubuntu Server in the cloud?